confluentinc/tutorials/merging/kstreams/README.md

     ./src/main/resources/cloud.properties
 ```

-Validate that you see the drama acting events in the `all-music-output` topic.
+Validate that you see all songs in the `all-music-output` topic.

 ```shell